collapsed-stacks/startups/questions/5872/who-owns-a-software-application-in-this-case.md

 - posted by: [stevenrcfox](https://stackexchange.com/users/42876/stevenrcfox) on 2015-07-29
 - score: 3

-<p>This is not actually an un-common situation in start-ups, in that other members of the group may not have skills to contribute beyond ideas and suggestions in the development phase.</p>
+This is not actually an un-common situation in start-ups, in that other members of the group may not have skills to contribute beyond ideas and suggestions in the development phase.

-<p>The more interesting question is if you have the skills and contacts to get it from product to market.
+The more interesting question is if you have the skills and contacts to get it from product to market.
 If so, and if they are still not pulling weight then by all means go for it.
-On the other hand if you do not have the marketing skills or contacts, and your co-founders do, then sticking with them is the best approach, so long as they actually do something with it now that its developed.</p>
+On the other hand if you do not have the marketing skills or contacts, and your co-founders do, then sticking with them is the best approach, so long as they actually do something with it now that its developed.

-<p>For future reference, the correct way to deal with this is to build in dynamic equity splits into your agreements, so that as the contribution and commitment of the founders becomes clear then  the equity can reflect the contributions.</p>
+For future reference, the correct way to deal with this is to build in dynamic equity splits into your agreements, so that as the contribution and commitment of the founders becomes clear then  the equity can reflect the contributions.

-<p>I'd suggest reading 'Co-founders Dilemmas' which discusses equity splits and choosing co-founders among other decisions.</p>
+I'd suggest reading 'Co-founders Dilemmas' which discusses equity splits and choosing co-founders among other decisions.

 ## Answer 5875